RaVeR76/BubbleBobbleBonkers/README.md

 I also want the user to feel they are interacting with Bob & Bub by adding good vibes comments but using their game name too .... to address them.

 * **Implementation**
 I didn't know how this was going to go when I first started to be honest.
-So I started with the header and added the <b>Bubble Bobble Bunkers</b> image.
+So I started with the header and added the **Bubble Bobble Bunkers** image.
 This originally was slightly different in that the Bonkers was more bubbly and not 3D.
 It was all different colours taken from the main image.
 I just felt it was too multi-coloured and not as pleasing on the eye as the current header image which I think is super cool by the way.
 A lot of unseen image editing was happening in the background of this whole project which I really enjoy to be honest.